redis-field-engineering/redis-connect-dist/k8s-docs/README.md

-# redisEnterpriseVault - Redis Enterprise integrated with Hashicorp Vault to migrate data from postgresql using redis connect
+# redisEnterpriseVault - Redis Enterprise integrated with Hashicorp Vault to migrate data from postgresql using Redis Connect

 ## Purpose

-Describe steps to deploy redis-connect inside kubernetes and (optionally) Hashicorp Vault
+Describe steps to deploy Redis Connect inside kubernetes and (optionally) using Hashicorp Vault for credentials

 &nbsp;